BATTERY LIFE PROJECT

 ⭐⭐⭐⭐⭐

 Identifying rougue or poor cells and monitoring thousands of battery cells on a continous basis becomes increasing important when cells are aging.
-For this task new hardware and software tools are being devolped based on the research done by the technology partners.
+For this task, new hardware and software tools are being devolped based on the research done by the technology partners.

-Feasibility of a "second-life" in shorebased application
+Feasibility of a "second-life" in land based application

 ⭐⭐⭐⭐⭐

-Project Plan and status
+Project plans and progression

-Battery Life Project partners phase one
+Battery Life Project Partners

 In-kind associated partners for phase one